hyperledger/indy-hipe/text/a2a-forward-secrecy/README.md

 #### Version
 This field denotes which version of the format is being used.
 There are three versions defined:

-- *16 (0x10)*: Version 1 for using XSalsa20-Poly1305 authenticated encryption
+- *16 (0x10)*: Version 1 for using Salsa20-Poly1305 (IETF or extended versions too) authenticated encryption
-- *32 (0x20)*: Version 1 for using XChacha20-Poly1305 authenticated encryption
+- *32 (0x20)*: Version 1 for using XChacha20-Poly1305 (IETF or extended versions too) authenticated encryption
 - *64 (0x40)*: Version 1 for using AES256-GCM authenticated encryption

 #### Nonce or IV